jjfiv/project-jabberwocky/README.md

     node hello.js

+### Running the Server

 Then run the server in a way that SSH will not disconnect you.
 - Easy: ``nohup node server.js``.
 - Harder: using ``screen`` or ``tmux``.

+## Part B
+### Disconnecting the Server

+Send "SIGINT" to your running server process.
+If you used "nohup", what command sends signals?
+How do you figure out the PID of your server?